jexia/docs/docs/dataset/README.md

 # Datasets
 Dataset is used to store your data in the cloud.
 You can interact with your data via REST API and our SDKs.
 All data protected with policy authorization.
-You can establish a relation between different Datsets or other parts of the platform.
+You can establish a relation between different Datasets or other parts of the platform.
 You do not need to take care of indexes, foreign keys, scaling, backups, SQL injections and other headaches related to database management.
 Each project has own instance of Dataset and other projects can't impact the stability and security of your project.

 Datasets have built-in support for validation, schema, and schemaless support, default values for fields.